Intervalley-Coupled Twisted Bilayer Graphene from Substrate Commensuration

 Without SOC, namely $m_{zzz}=m_{yyz}=0$, an example of the moir\'e band structure is shown in \cref{fig: information of all ideal flat bands part1}(a), where charge neutrality is indicated by the horizontal dashed line, and we set $m_{xxI}=4$meV. \cref{fig: information of all ideal flat bands part1}(b) shows the zoom-in of the lowest four ($|n|\le 2$, not counting spin degeneracy) bands around charge neutrality, which originate from intervalley hybridization of the original TBG flat bands (two per valley).
 The $n=\pm2$ bands have topological quadratic band touching with the $n=\pm1$ bands at $\boldGamma_M$, respectively, carrying $2\pi$ Berry phase.
 Between the $n=\pm1$ bands, there are two Dirac points at $\pm \boldK_M$.
 As shown in Ref. \cite{scheer2023prl} which studied the non-SOC model here at large $m_{xxI}$, these lowest four bands are topologically equivalent to the $p_x$-$p_y$ two-orbital tight-binding model in a honeycomb lattice \cite{CongjunWu2007}:

 where $\ket{j,\ell}$ is an angular momentum $\ell=\pm1$ orbital on site $j$, $\braket{j,j'}$ denotes nearest neighbors, $t_\pm$ are real hopping parameters, and $\varphi_{j',j}$ is the angle of the vector from site $j$ to site $j'$ relative to some fixed axis.
 The $n=\pm2$ bands become exactly flat when $|t_+|=|t_-|$ due to geometrical frustration \cite{Dumitru2022naturephysics}.
 This tight-binding limit can be approached by increasing $m_{xxI}$ and tuning $\theta$ \cite{scheer2023prl}.
 Here we find the small substrate-induced $m_{xxI}$ can readily make one of the $n=\pm2$ bands extremely flat.
-For instance, for $m_{xxI}=4$meV in \cref{fig: information of all ideal flat bands part1}(b), the $n=2$ band (highlighted in red) is extremely flat at $\theta=1.04^\circ$ (around the original TBG magic angle $\theta_M=1.05^\circ$ \cite{Bistritzer2011}).
+For instance, for $m_{xxI}=4$meV in \cref{fig: information of all ideal flat bands part1}(b), the $n=2$ band (highlighted in red) is extremely flat at $\theta=1.04^\circ$.

+It is instructive to note that the $\Gamma_M$ point of the moir\'e BZ here in \cref{fig: graphene top view}(d) are the $\pm K_M$ points of the conventionally defined TBG moir\'e BZ of two valleys.
+Thus, the original magic angle TBG flat bands of two valleys without substrate have a $4$-fold degeneracy (from two Dirac points) at $\Gamma_M$ point of the moir\'e BZ here, as shown in \cref{fig: information of all ideal flat bands part1}(c).
+This $4$-fold degeneracy is lifted by the substrate intervalley coupling, yielding the four-band model in \cref{eq:two-orbital-honeycomb} and \cref{fig: information of all ideal flat bands part1}(b).